goodpink/goodpink.github.io/index.md

 [>> Project: Practical Considerations of Decentralized Training](/dt_overview.html)

 # News
+- (October 4, 2018) One paper accepted to ACM ISS.
 - (June 26, 2018) Released a demo code of the [correlation-based person search](https://github.com/yonetaniryo/corrsearch_TPAMI) presented in our TPAMI paper.
 - (June 19, 2018) We will organize a workshop on human attention and intention understanding in conjunction with ACCV'18.
 See you in Perth! [[Workshop Website]](http://www.sys.info.hiroshima-cu.ac.jp/aiu2018/).
 - (April 24, 2018) We posted [a new article](/dt_overview.html) to introduce our activities on decentralized training.